 Problem 1.
-(5 points) warmup.hs
+(7 points) warmup.hs

-The purpose of problem is to get you warmed up by writing your own version of five simple functions from the Prelude: last, init, replicate, drop, and take.
+The purpose of this problem is to get you warmed up by writing your own version of several simple operations from the Prelude: last, init, replicate, drop, take, elem and ++.

-The code for these functions is easy to find on the web and in books-a couple are shown as examples of recursion in chapter 4 of GG.
+The code for these functions is easy to find on the web and in books-a couple are shown as examples of recursion in chapter 4 of LYAH.
 Whether or not you've seen the code I'd like you first to try to write them from scratch.
 If you have trouble, go ahead and look for the code.
 Study it but then put it away and try to write the function from scratch.
 Repeat as needed.
-Thinks of these like practicing scales on a musical instrument.
+Think of these like practicing scales on a musical instrument.